rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 4.211.96 Fictitious or incorrect places of distribution

 <a name="4.211.96.1">4.211.96.1</a> If the place of distribution appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
 If the actual place is known, or can be reasonably surmised, supply a correction in square brackets.
-Use a modern English form of name, if there is one, and give the basis for the correction in a note on distribution statement (see [4.216.4.2](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.221.96.1)).
+Use a modern English form of name, if there is one, and give the basis for the correction in a note on distribution statement (see [4.216.4.2](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.216.4.2)).

 Example: `Londres [i.e. Paris]`

 **Note on distribution statement:** `Actual place of publication from: Weller, E.O.
 Falsche Druckorte`

 ## 4.211.97 No place of distribution
 <a name="4.211.97.1">4.211.97.1</a> If no place of distribution appears on the manifestation but is known,  supply it in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
 Use the location associated with the first transcribed distributor if one is present.
-Provide a justification for the supplied place in a note on distribution statement if neccesary (see [4.216.4.3](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.216.4.3)
+Provide a justification for the supplied place in a note on distribution statement if neccesary (see [4.216.4.3](/DCRMR/books/ppdm/Note-on-distribution-statement/#4.216.4.3)).

 Example: `[Cambridge, Mass.] : Printed by Samuel Green, 1668`

-**Note: Samuel Green was located in Cambridge, Mass., from 1660 to 1672
+**Note on distribution statement:** `Samuel Green was located in Cambridge, Mass., from 1660 to 1672`

 <a name="4.211.97.2">4.211.97.2</a> If the name of the place of distribution has changed over time, supply the name appropriate to the date of distribution if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
 If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction.